dashingsoft/pyarmor/docs/questions.rst

     $ codesign -s "Your Codesign Identity" -f --preserve-metadata --generate-entitlement-der /path/to/MyApp.app

-Refer to Apple offical documentation `Using the latest code signature format`__
+Refer to Apple official documentation `Using the latest code signature format`__

 **Using otool and install_name_tool to fix Python library issue**